Wenyunity/godot_color_shooting_game/README.md

 This game is a basic shooter.
 The player can only move up and down along the grey shape and can rotate.
 Enemies are assigned one of three colors and can only be attacked by a bullet matching that color.

+If an enemy goes offscreen, one point is awarded to the player.

 Current Progress: Bullets collide with enemies but bounce off of them.

 # Controls